 We are all aware, sadly, that the Prime Minister has a litany of racist, sexist and homophobic remarks, but to the detriment of our national interest, it seems that some of his foul-mouthedness has now caught up with him.
 In particular, his derogatory remarks on President—

 Order.
 I am sorry, this has to be linked to the trade question.
 This is completely off beam.
 I am sorry, but we have got to stick to the question.
-As important as this matter is, and the hon.
-Gentleman quite rightly wishes to get it in, this is not the question to do so—
+Important as this matter is, and the hon.
+Gentleman quite rightly wishes to get it in, this is not the question on which to do so—

 One of many sources of hope at the US election result is that after four years of climate change denial, President-elect Biden is talking about the global climate crisis and the action we must take to address it.
 Will the Secretary of State support him in those endeavours by guaranteeing to put climate change co-operation and green technology at the heart of any US-UK trade deal?

 I am absolutely delighted to hear somebody on the Labour Benches speak in favour of a trade deal.
 That is a real step forward.
 Of course we will have strong environmental provisions at the heart of our trade deal with the United States.
 I remember that Labour Members did not support a trade deal with President Obama, and they do not support a trade deal with the current Administration, but I am delighted to hear that they are supporting a trade deal with the new Administration.
 I look forward to working with them to ensure that the climate change provisions are excellent.